How to Get Around an Instagram Ban

 What if the Instagram Ban Was a Mistake?

 Thankfully, if you think the ban was a mistake, you can make your case to Instagram.
-When you receive the ban, an Instagram window will pop up on your screen to inform you that you are “temporarily blocked.”
+An Instagram window will pop up on your screen when you receive the ban to inform you that you are “temporarily blocked.”

 You’ll see a message indicating you’ve been misusing some feature.
 However, the message may also state that you can let them know if you believe this was a mistake.